FarahMint/react-fire/README.md

  Project Management tool build with React.js and Redux, and  with  firebase for the backend with  authentication , storage, cloud function and hoisting functionalities.

+ 	1. Project management applications build with React, Redux & complete with  Firebase authentication and cloud functions for real time notifications
+	2. Firebase firestore use as a real time database to store all the data in
+	3. Firebase cloud functions for notifications when new user signIn or create a project
+	4. Firebase authentication for authentcation flow in the app

+FOLDER STRUCTURE
+( ROOT )
+index.js
+app.js
+    components
+        --- auth

+        --- dashboard
+            --notifications

+        --- layout
+            --backdrop
+            --globalForm
+            --navbar
+            --navLinks
+            --overlay
+            --siderDrawer

+        --- projects
+            -- Createproject
+            -- UpdateProject
+            -- projectslist
+                  - projectDetails
+                  - projectSummary

+    config (firebase configuration)
+    store (redux)

  [https://www.loom.com/share/11628c5d8ae4482e939a17c064295e51](url)